 The saree is a wonderful creation.
 It gives that sensuous touch, feminine appeal and gives the wearer an absolute ladylike feel.
 A special spark and charm.
 Almost every bride, no matter how modern she thinks she is, has a saree as a part of her trousseau.

 Do you wonder why some sarees make you look thin, and some make you look as if you have put on a couple of kilos?
 If you choose the fabric wisely, it will drape well on your body and compliment your curves.

 Just follow the basic guidelines below on how to choose the best saree for your body.

 1. If you are slim and below your weight range then wear a cotton saree, tissue saree, cotton silk or brocade saree.

-Basically the fabric of the saree should be little heavy so that it makes you look healthy.
+Basically, the fabric of the saree should be a little heavy so that it makes you look healthy.
 Choose a well-fitted petticoat.
 If you have broad shoulders, make very simple blouses.

 2. If you are on the healthier side or have a bit of thickness at the waist, then you should wear georgette, chignon or chiffon sarees.
 This will make you look attractive and appear slimmer.